aniravi24/typefusion/README.md

 ## Docs

 Reference docs can be found at [https://aniravi24.github.io/typefusion](https://aniravi24.github.io/typefusion).
 JSDoc comments are used to document more details not covered in this README.

+## Effect

+This library was built with [Effect](https://effect.website).
+Typefusion has some support for Effect, which you can find in the reference docs (anything suffixed with `Effect`).

 ## Have an issue?